 Too much ear wax can be a problem – your ears feel blocked and sounds are muffled – what can you do to keep it at bay?
 Ear wax and skin debris are produced naturally by the outer part of the ear canal and is pushed out of the ear by the action of chewing and the hairs of the ear [...]

-A clinical study of patients with sleep apnea has been initiated by researchers at the University of Queensland’s Queensland Brain Institute and School of Biomedical Sciences after research revealed there may be a link between inadequate oxygen levels during sleep and damage caused to the brain which increases the risk of developing Alzheimer’s disease.
-The study will focus on patients aged [...]
+A clinical study of patients with sleep apnea has been initiated by researchers at the School of Biomedical Sciences and the Queensland Brain Institute, part of the University of Queensland.
+Initial research prior to the study revealed there may be a link between inadequate oxygen levels during sleep and damage caused to the brain, which increases the risk of developing Alzheimer’s [...]

-At London Hearing we pay close attention to new technology in the market.
-As an independent supplier, we are committed to this approach.
-We also make sure to monitor and review our clients on a regular basis.
-So if a product has taken well, then we know it has a place in our clinic.
-Titanium built hearing aids have taken very [...]
+At London Hearing we pay close attention to new technology in the market as this enables us to be highly selective about the products we recommend to our patients.
+As an independent supplier, we are committed to this approach and regularly monitor and review our suppliers to ensure they are keeping up with the market too.
+Titanium built hearing aids have [...]

 Can’t sleep?
 Join the unhappy club: according to the NHS, one in three people in the UK has trouble sleeping and every year it hands out more than ten million prescriptions for sleeping pills.
 There’s a range of products that claim to help, but how effective are they?
 The Daily Mail asked Sleeping Disorders Centre founder, Michael Oko, to give journalist [...]

 Author: Mr Michael Oko In this presentation Mr Oko outlines the importance of the examination of the nose as part of the upper airway with nasendoscopy in diagnosing sleep apnoea, and the embedding of ENT in all OSA clinics.